howonlee/twostrangethings/readme.md

 Unfriendly Explanation
 ----

 Note: Download CIFAR100 from [here](https://www.cs.toronto.edu/~kriz/cifar.html) and unpack it to the present directory to actually run these things.
+You also need numpy, but you shouldn't need anything else.

 Neural nets are nonlinear iterated function systems by construction.
 I tend to believe that the progression of the weights in weight space is a slice of another nonlinear iterated function system, also by construction.
 So I would tend to believe that the overall landscape of the optimization is suffused with directions with positive Lyapunov exponent, because if it's a fractal and an attractor, one considers it a strange attractor and begins suspecting that the dynamical process that creates it is chaotic.
 But that induces anisotropies in the optimization surface.